 The Supreme Court of India is the highest appellate court and adjudicates appeals from the state High Courts.
-The High Courts for each of the states (or union territories) are the principal civil courts of original jurisdiction in the state (or the union territory), and can try all offences including those punishable with death.
+The High Courts for each of the states (or union territory) are the principal civil courts of original jurisdiction in the state (or union territory), and can try all offences including those punishable with death.

-The High Courts adjudicate on appeals from lowers courts and writ petitions under Article 226 of the Constitution.
+The High Courts adjudicate on appeals from lowers courts and writ petitions in terms of Article 226 of the Constitution of India.
 There are 25 High Courts in India.